 Putney Bridge repairs

-Putney Bridge to undergo vital repairs
+Putney Bridge undergoing vital repairs

+Putney Bridge is currently closed to all vehicle traffic.
 The decision to fully close the bridge to all traffic – rather than have a partial closure – was backed by a clear majority of both residents and businesses during the public consultation late last year.
 The public's preferred option was getting the job done in the shortest possible time and at the lowest cost to taxpayers.

 The original six month timetable has been drastically reduced.
 The council's contractors will be working extended hours to get the £1.5m of repairs completed as quickly as possible.